falent/googleHomeAssistantExpressNodeJS/README.md

 ### Restart (in case of new module installations)
-Our solution based on nodemon which is kind of watcher and reload your skill everytime you made code changes.
-You save a lot time because of that ;) However it can happen that you wish to add more modules to your skill.
-In that case you ust no remove and restart your container.
+Our solution is based on nodemon which is kind of watcher and it reloads your skill everytime you made code changes.
+You save a lot time because of that ;) However it can happen that you wish to add more npm modules https://www.npmjs.com/ to your skill.
+In that case you need to restart your container.
 Npm modules are installed only at the start of your container.

 #### Linux
 `$ sudo docker restart myAssistant && sudo docker container logs  --follow  myAssistant`